gtk-rs/gtk4-rs/book/src/basics/gobject.md

 The idea of this code is that we have a simple app with two buttons.
 If we click on one button, an integer number gets increased, if we press the other one, it gets decreased.
 The Rust compiler refuses to compile it though.
-For once the famous borrow checker kicked in:
+For once the borrow checker kicked in:
 ```console
 error[E0499]: cannot borrow `number` as mutable more than once at a time
   --> src/main.rs:27:37